Plant Balancing

 Key Takeaways

-• Plant balancing enables the holistic analysis of energy and material flows in industrial plants.
+• Plant balancing enables a holistic analysis of energy and material flows in industrial plants.

-• Mass and energy balances systematically reveal losses, inefficiencies and optimization potential.
+• Mass and energy balances can be used to systematically reveal losses, inefficiencies and optimization potential.

-• The evaluation of operating data creates a sound basis for technical and economic decisions.
+• An evaluation of historical process data creates a sound basis for technical and economic decisions.

-• CONENGA uses plant balancing to implement specific measures to increase efficiency, reduce emissions and optimize costs.
+• Our experts prepare precise plant balance sheets and link these with simulations and control concepts in order to implement specific measures to increase efficiency, reduce emissions and optimize costs.

 Plant Balancing: Shaping technology for the future together!

 Do you have a challenging problem that requires process engineering expertise, creativity and the ability to innovate?
 You are looking for a competent development and implementation partner for your concept?
-The CONENGA Group uses facility balance as a basis for making industrial processes transparent and optimizing them in a targeted manner.
+The CONENGA Group uses plant balancing as a basis for making industrial processes transparent and optimizing them in a targeted manner.

 We are looking forward to answering your questions